 Clutch, a Washington, DC-based research firm, has published new research on leading web designers, web developers, and leading digital agencies.
 The Shimshock Group has been named by Clutch as a top web design and development company, and was placed in their "Leaders Matrix."

 Our clients are always seeking new and unique opportunities to grow their online revenue.
 They're often interested to know our thoughts on sales techniques which can yield incredibly positive results, for in some cases relatively small investment.

 We wanted to share with our friends and those who visit the site some of the learnings we've had over the years.
 We hope this brief list can help others in achieving their online and eCommerce goals.

 I wanted to offer an assessment of a report I recently read which analyzes freelance opportunities for the design and development of Content Management Systems (CMS).
-The report examines freelance work performed in Q3 2010 using WordPress, Joomla, and Drupal.
+The report examines freelance work performed using WordPress, Joomla, and Drupal.

 The report was written by DoNanza, a search engine focused on work-from-home and freelance jobs.
 In its Work-From-Home Market Trends Report for the third quarter, DoNanza proclaims that "most CMS sites use WordPress while the largest budgets go to Drupal developers".

 If you are a small business owner, or an entrepreneur seeking to start a business, you will be impacted by the current plans for health care reform.
 There are no easy answers, and business owners will be required to shoulder a certain amount of responsibility.
 The key questions are how much responsibility will small businesses be required to shoulder, and what are the long term impacts of this change.